koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_33_img_2.md

+# The image 2 in slide 33 of lecture 5 contains:
 The image is a layered area chart with an accompanying legend on the right side.
 The chart is titled with two labels within the layers: "Surge Flow Inventory" and "Wave Flow Inventory."

 **Chart Details:**